Test a network connection.

 "There's a Nong Nang Ning, Where the trees go Ping!" ~ Spike Milligan

-ifconfig - Configure a network interface.
+ifconfig - configure network interface parameters.